Join me backstage at Vulkan Arena for a talk with Norwegian singer Chris Holsten.

 -As an artist, you need to stay true to your image, I said. -This way, your fans will always recognize you.
 At the same time, you have to come up with new material.
 Is that difficult?

 …you can’t afford to be lazy.

 Chris answered immediately. -We are living in modern times.
 No song keeps on living for ten years.
 As an artist, you have to create new music to keep things going.
-Today, it’s impossible to survive on Take on me, like A-ha did.
+Today, it’s impossible to survive on Take on me, as A-ha did.

-He takes a break and then continues: -I can’ imagine my songs being around in twenty years.
+He takes a break and then continues: -I can’t imagine my songs being around in twenty years.
 A song lives for a short period of time, it’s how the music biz works.
 However, that can be a good thing.
 When a song is released, you can quickly return to the studio to create something new.
 In this business, you can’t afford to be lazy.

 Welcome to Mexico.

 The latest video by Chris Holsten is called Mexico.

 So, what’s happening?
 A blonde-haired Chris travels to Mexico.
 He sings a catchy song, making us forget about winter.
 Hearing the song, it’s easy to embrace everything that’s sunny.